Seattle City Hall was designed to support transparency of government while creating a welcoming place for the city’s residents.

 The seven-story executive office block exhibits a dynamic display of curtain wall and sunshades, where each elevation responds to its solar orientation and surroundings.
 The curving south face opens to views of the city and Mount Rainier, echoing the titanium forms of the council chamber.
-The chamber and offices are linked by a glass bridge designed by James Carpenter.
-The openness of the lobby, the continuation of exterior materials and details on the inside, and the clear articulation of the council chamber reinforce the project’s intent as an inviting civic space for visitors.
+The chamber and offices are linked by a glass bridge, designed by James Carpenter.
+The openness of the lobby, continuation of exterior materials and details inside, and the clear articulation of the council chamber reinforce the project’s intent as an inviting civic space for visitors.

 Daylighting control and an under-floor air distribution system reduce energy and enhance interior work environments.
 A planted roof reduces runoff by soaking up Seattle’s abundant rainfall and letting it evaporate gradually, while excess water is harvested by an underground cistern for use in landscape irrigation and toilets, contributing to the building’s LEED Gold certification.